“No, no, we are not satisfied, and we will not be satisfied until justice rolls down like waters and righteousness like a mighty stream.”

 - Tax sugar and fast food products

 - Pay for treatment of obesity related diseases

 - Proper Funding of Mental Health Services

 We are about saving lives and saving money through the application of preventative techniques.

 First of all, we will increase the Medicare rebate on GP visits to a realistic level which will encourage most doctors to bulk bill.
 This in turn will encourage more people to visit their GP and visit earlier when symptoms are present.
 As a result, early diagnosis will lead to the saving of thousands of lives and the saving of billions of dollars to Medicare at the hospital, surgical, physician and palliative levels.

 We simultaneously acknowledge that the greatest costs to the Medicare budget, and the greatest cost in human suffering stems from obesity and the plethora of diseases it engenders.
-We will tax sugar and fast food products to help reduce obesity, and the tax will pay for the cost of treatment of those who suffer from obesity related diseases.
+We will tax sugar and fast food products to help reduce obesity.

 The overall result will be that lives will be saved and Medicare will cost the Australian community less.